upbound/docs/content/core-concepts/kcl/resource-schemas.md

 ## Supported packages

-All Upbound Official Providers are bundled with KCL-compatible resource schemas.
+All Upbound Official Providers use KCL-compatible resource schemas.

-When you build your project using [up project build]() command, the generate artifact likewise contains generated resource schemas for the XRDs you define.
-This lets you import a built project as a dependency and get a rich experience for the resources you define.
+When you build your project with `up project build`, the generated artifact contains the generated resource schemas for your XRDs.
+You can build a project and then import that project as a dependency for the resources you define.